 In March 2003, John Langford, the Station Manager at NCI Exmouth, was in Teignmouth with his family and noticed the closed Coastguard Lookout.
 He obtained approval from the NCI Trustees to approach the leaseholders, Teignbridge District Council with a proposal to reopen the watch station.
-The Council had initially leased the building out as a beach hut and later as a store for the Eastcliff Café, whose owner, lan Palmer, kindly relinquished his lease to the NCI.
-John then worked with the businesses in Teignmouth to raise funds and support for the proposed station and after two public meetings.
+The Council had initially leased the building out as a beach hut and later as a store for the Eastcliff Café, whose owner, NCI. lan Palmer. kindly relinguished his lease to the John then worked with the businesses in Teignmouth to raise funds and support for the proposed station and after two public meetings.
 NCI Teignmouth was formed with just 9 volunteers.
-The first watch took place in August 2004 and the station was officially opened in early 2005 by the Mayor of Teignmouth.
+The first watch took place in August 2004 and the station was officially opened 2005 the Mayor in early by of Teignmouth.